Why Late Payments Affect Field Service Companies

 You need your customers to pay on time so you can keep your business running, maintain supplier relationships and grow the company.
 Still, sluggish payments remain a frustrating reality for most organisations.
 That’s where AR automation comes in.

-With an all-in-one platform such as BigChange, you can automatically raise invoices directly in the system.
+With a complete job management platform such as BigChange, you can automatically raise invoices directly in the system.
 By digitising your important documentation and keeping it on one platform, businesses can remove the risk of human error, reduce the amount of time spent on arduous, manual paperwork, and prevent documents getting forgotten about or lost.

 Instead, customers can sign digitally to confirm that the job is complete and instantly make an online payment.